diethardsteiner/diethardsteiner.github.io/_posts/2015-07-27-Events-and-Snapshot.md

 ### Complications When Adding Age (in Days or Working Days)

+**THIS SECTION IS WORK IN PROGRESS AND MIGHT BE INCOMPLETE**

 On one of the project I was working the requirement was to be able to analyse how many working days a Jira issue was in a certain state.
+Here an example from `fact_events` (the table which holds the `+1` and `-1` event entries):

 issue_id | state | datetime | event_count
  ------	| ------	| ------	| ------	|